kb1vc/SoDaLibs/README.md

-# SoDa:: Utilities and Signal libraries
+# SoDa Utilities and Signal libraries

 SoDa Utilities and SoDa Signals are libraries developed as part of the SoDaRadio project that I've been working on for a long while.
 They